redbrick/static-site/source/about/constitution/index.md

   1. Any equipment donated to the society shall therein be the property of the society.
   2. Any equipment which is damaged or destroyed whilst on loan to the society will have its replacement cost paid to it's loaner.
   3. Administration of loaned or donated equipment shall be the exclusive responsibility of the committee.

+# 11. Amendments to this Constitution:
+1 Notice of a proposal to seek an amendment to this Constitution shall be given to the members at least 4 working days prior to the meeting at which such a proposal shall be considered.
+2 A proposal to amend this Constitution must receive the approval of 2/3 of the members present and entitled to vote at the relevant meeting.